0xC0D3D00D/ast-grep-jetbrains/README.md

 [![Downloads](https://img.shields.io/jetbrains/plugin/d/26387-ast-grep.svg)](https://plugins.jetbrains.com/plugin/26387-ast-grep)

 <!-- Plugin description -->
-This plugin integrates ast-grep lsp server with JetBrains IDEs.
-Currently, it only supports diagnostics information so you will see the warnings/errors based on the rules you have configured.
+This plugin integrates ast-grep with JetBrains IDEs to provide code diagnostics based on ast-grep rules.
+It highlights issues as info, warnings, or errors, helping you identify potential problems more quickly.
+You can configure it by specifying an AST-Grep configuration file, and it currently supports code diagnostics only.
+Future updates may add additional features.
 <!-- Plugin description end -->

 ## Installation